Dwayne Keith Murphy

 Following his baseball career, Murphy returned to football as a high school coach for four years.
-He then managed the AZL Diamondbacks in 1996 and was a coach with the Arizona Diamondbacks from their inception in 1998 until 2003, including for their World Series-winning season in 2001.
+He then managed the AZL Diamondbacks in 1996 and coached the High Desert Mavericks in 1997.
+Murphy was a coach with the Arizona Diamondbacks from their inception in 1998 until 2003, including for their World Series-winning season in 2001.
 After serving as a coach for the AAA Syracuse SkyChiefs in 2005 and 2006, he became a roving minor league hitting instructor for the Toronto Blue Jays in 2007.
 He held that position when he was named the team's first base coach on June 20, 2008, when Cito Gaston took over as the club's manager.
 He became hitting coach in 2010 and moved back to first base in 2013.
 He retired following the 2013 season.

 - 6-time AL Gold Glove Winner (1980-1985)